blackshadev/littledev-nl/content/blog/posts/2020-11-15-going-static.md

 So first, a short introduction what this statically generated thing I am talking about?

+With WordPress your content: the blog posts, the pages, etc. Are stored in a database.
+For each page acces, WordPress will roughly do the following:

+* Consult it's database and check what kind of page the user tries to access.
+* Fetches all the content from the database
+* Puts the content from the database in the template
+* Serves the fully rendered page to the user

 So my radical solution to this problem: statically generate my website.
 To be fair, blog type websites or just plain old websites do lent themselves very well for thi